 Handel (and Hendrix) Museum

 As if you needed an excuse to visit Handel’s home in Mayfair, but I’m giving you an extra one: baroque recitals in the historic Music Room where the maestro would rehearse with his latest prodigies.
 Check the website for what’s on.
-Tickets normally £12.
+Please note: the museum is currently closed for renovations.

 Barnes Music Festival